 In Australia children must attend school from five years of age until the completion of Year 10.
+Young people that have completed Year 10 must participate in full-time education, training or employment, (at least 25 hours per week) or a combination of these activities until they reach 17 years of age.

-Young people that have completed Year 10 must participate in full-time education, training or employment, (at least 25 hours per week) or a combination of these activities until they reach school in Australia.
+If you have school age dependents you will need to make arrangements for your children to enter school in Australia.
 Students from countries around the world enrol in New South Wales government, independent and private schools every year.
 NSW government schools are recognised for their excellent quality education programs.